 Smart but Feeling Dumb

 Children I see in my practise often describe themselves as “smart but feeling dumb”.
 They know they’re not stupid, but don’t understand why they can’t keep up with others in the classroom.
 They feel dumb, and self esteem suffers.
 As a result they often become restless and act out though frustration, or shutdown and withdrawn.

 Learning and behaviour naturally improves when we are able to identify and address gaps in their early development, known as developmental delay.

 Small Child as a Sponge

 Small children are like sponges.
 Their senses are completely open to their surroundings, and they take in everything.
 Sometimes, however, these sensory impressions are too much for your child to process, and they become easily overwhelmed.

 These “undigested” sense impressions remain in the body and automatically trigger challenging behaviours.
 Your child is reacting as though the event is happening in present time.
 This behaviour is the child’s survival mechanism, a signal to us that something is wrong.

 Your child’s early development naturally happens both sequentially and hierarchically.
 This sequence can be disrupted in number of ways, including stressful events.
 You can think of this early development as a stack of building blocks.
 When the foundations are a bit wobbly, the whole stack can come crashing down.
 Learning and behavioural difficulties are the result.

-I assess children for gaps or incomplete stages in their early development.
-Typically I find gaps in their early sensory and motor development.
+Assessing children for gaps or incomplete stages in their early development., I typically I find gaps in their early sensory and motor development.
 These gaps represent the missing or “wobbly” parts of the stack.

 I also look for signs of anxiety and restlessness, and their ability to connect and make eye contact with me.
 I may ask about friendships, and how they feel about school.
 You will be invited to complete a questionnaire about your child’s early development, including things they enjoy doing, what they like to avoid, and their special gifts.